drthisguy/03-Password-Generator/README.md

 # Homework-3

-This is the Password Generator application for homework-3.
+This is the Password Generator application for homework-3 (first JS assignment ever).
 Users can custom set the password criteria (e.g. upper/lower case, numeric or special characters).
 All four criteria are selected by default.
 The user can define the password length or have it selected at random between a range, also set by the user.
 Default lengths are selected at random between 8 and 128 characters.
+Obviously, there are better ways to generate random characters and if I did it again, things would be different.

 A file manifest: